-Business Cooperation Agreement.
-Pangaea Data Tech (Shanghai) Co., Ltd. is held 75% by Peng Zhang, an individual affiliated with Cartesian Capital Management, LLC.
 Dividends.
 Dividends from its subsidiaries is an important source of financing for THIL.
 Restrictions on THIL's PRC Subsidiaries' ability to pay dividends to an offshore entity primarily include: (i) the PRC Subsidiaries may pay dividends only out of their accumulated after-tax profits upon satisfaction of relevant statutory conditions and procedures, if any, determined in accordance with PRC accounting standards and regulations; (ii) each of the PRC Subsidiaries is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain reserve funds until the total amount set aside reaches 50% of its registered capital; (iii) the PRC Subsidiaries are required to complete certain procedural requirements related to foreign exchange control in order to make dividend payments in foreign currencies; and (iv) a withholding tax, at the rate of 10% or lower, is payable by the PRC Subsidiary upon dividend remittance.
 Such restrictions under current PRC laws and regulations, or any new restrictions that could be imposed by new PRC laws and regulations that may come into effect in the future, could have a material and adverse effect on THIL's ability to distribute profits to its shareholders.
 As of the date of this Annual Report, neither THIL nor any of its subsidiaries has made any dividends or distributions to its parent company or any U.S. investor.
-THIL is not subject to any restrictions under Cayman Islands law on dividend distribution to its shareholders and currently intends to distribute cash dividends after it becomes profitable.
+THIL is not subject to any restrictions under Cayman Islands law on dividend distribution to its shareholders, save that THIL may only declare and pay a dividend on its shares out of either profit or share premium account and provided that a dividend may not be paid if this would result in THIL being unable to pay its debts as they fall due in the ordinary course of business, and THIL currently intends to distribute cash dividends after it becomes profitable.
 Any determination to pay dividends in the future will be at the discretion of the Board.
 See "Item 8.
 Financial Information-Dividend Policy."